MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration.md

 When a smart card is inserted, the following steps are performed.

 > [!NOTE]
-> Unless otherwise mentioned, all operations are performed silently (CRYPT\_SILENT is passed to CryptAcquireContext).
+> Unless otherwise mentioned, all operations are performed silently (CRYPT_SILENT is passed to CryptAcquireContext).

 1. The smart card resource manager database searches for the smart card's cryptographic service provider (CSP).
 1. A qualified container name is constructed by using the smart card reader name, and it is passed to the CSP.
-The format is *\\\\.\\&lt;Reader name>\\
+The format is *\\.\<Reader name>\
 1. CryptAcquireContext is called to retrieve a context to the default container.
 If a failure occurs, the smart card will be unusable for smart card sign-in.
-1. The name of the container is retrieved by using the PP\_CONTAINER parameter with CryptGetProvParam.
+1. The name of the container is retrieved by using the PP_CONTAINER parameter with CryptGetProvParam.
-1. Using the context acquired in Step 3, the CSP is queried for the PP\_USER\_CERTSTORE parameter (added in Windows Vista).
+1. Using the context acquired in Step 3, the CSP is queried for the PP_USER_CERTSTORE parameter (added in Windows Vista).
 For more information, see [Smart Card Architecture](smart-card-architecture.md).
 If the operation is successful, the name of a certificate store is returned, and the program flow skips to Step 8.
-1. If the operation in Step 5 fails, the default container context from Step 3 is queried for the AT\_KEYEXCHANGE key.
+1. If the operation in Step 5 fails, the default container context from Step 3 is queried for the AT_KEYEXCHANGE key.
-1. The certificate is then queried from the key context by using KP\_CERTIFICATE.
+1. The certificate is then queried from the key context by using KP_CERTIFICATE.
 The certificate is added to an in-memory certificate store.
 1. For each certificate in the certificate store from Step 5 or Step 7, the following checks are performed:

     1. The certificate must be valid, based on the computer system clock (not expired or valid with a future date).
-    1. The certificate must not be in the AT\_SIGNATURE part of a container.
+    1. The certificate must not be in the AT_SIGNATURE part of a container.
     1. The certificate must have a valid user principal name (UPN).
     1. The certificate must have the digital signature key usage.
     1. The certificate must have the smart card logon EKU.